ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 This is only the **server-to-client** part however.
 You can still post to this form action from anywhere, and the server knows nothing about who sent the form.

-This may work well like the example above, a login form that is the only form that posts to its form action or endpoint.
-But for more dynamic scenarios you want to communicate to the server which form id was sent.
+This may work with the example above, a login form that probably is the only form that posts to its form action or endpoint.
+But for more dynamic scenarios, let's say a database table where rows can be editable, you want to communicate to the server which form id was sent.

-It could be as simple as using [named form actions](https://kit.svelte.dev/docs/form-actions#named-actions), or in a more dynamic fashion, using a hidden form field or a query parameter, to let the server know what `id` was posting.
+This could be as simple as using [named form actions](https://kit.svelte.dev/docs/form-actions#named-actions), or in a more dynamic fashion, using a hidden form field or a query parameter, to let the server know what `id` was posting.

 ### Setting id on the client